modio/modio-unity-legacy/README.md

 ## Large studios and Publishers
 A private white label option is available to license, if you want a fully featured mod-platform that you can control and host in-house.
 [Contact us](mailto:developers@mod.io?subject=Whitelabel) to discuss.

-## Dependencies
-The [mod.io](https://mod.io) Unity Plugin requires the functionality of two other open-source Unity plugins to run.
-These are included as libraries in the UnityPackage in the `Plugins` directory, or in the repository under `third_party`:
-* Json.Net for improved Json serialization. ([GitHub Repo](https://github.com/SaladLab/Json.Net.Unity3D) || [Unity Asset Store Page](https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347))
-* DotNetZip for Unity to zip and unzip transmitted files. ([GitHub Repo](https://github.com/r2d2rigo/dotnetzip-for-unity))

 ## Contributions Welcome
 Our Unity plugin is public and open source.
 Game developers are welcome to utilize it directly, to add support for mods in their games, or fork it for their games customized use.
 Want to make changes to our plugin?
 Submit a pull request with your recommended changes to be reviewed.